 - Deep Subprime – 300 – 499

-As a result, it is important to check what company is determining your credit score to make sure you fully understand your range.
+As a result, it is important to check what company determines your credit score to make sure you fully understand your range.
 It is also important to ask about the exact scoring method being used.
 There are currently over 1,000 different scoring methods used by these companies.
 Defining the exact type can help you better understand the nature of your score.

 Q: What Exactly is a Credit Score?